Our cornbread dressing is made the classic old fashioned Southern way and will be the hit of your Thanksgiving dinner table! (Video tips included)

 But, this is one of those "if it ain't broke, don't fix it" situations.
 Everyone loves this cornbread dressing just the way it is, so we don't mess with that.

 Here in the south, we don't refer to our dressing as stuffing.
-That probably comes from the fact that we don't typically "stuff" the turkey with our dressing.
+That's because we don't typically "stuff" the turkey with our dressing.
 We bake it in a dish separately.

 Gravy is made of the pan drippings from the turkey and most folks like to have gravy over their dressing, though not everyone eats it that way.
 For the basics on "How to Make Gravy from Scratch" you'll want to read this.